miftahDB/miftahdb/README.md

 - **Parameters**:
   - `keys`: An array of keys to look up.
 - **Returns**:
-  - The result of the operation, which includes an object with keys and their corresponding values or an error if the operation failed.
+  - The result of the operation, includes an object with keys and their corresponding values or an error if the operation failed.

 ```javascript
 const result = db.multiGet(["user:1234", "user:5678"]);